Health & hygiene

 Suvidha – The community hygiene centre

 HUL has built a first-of-its-kind urban water, hygiene and sanitation community centre named ‘Suvidha’ in Azad Nagar, Ghatkopar, in one of the largest slums in Mumbai.
+The centre was built in partnership with the Municipal Corporation of Greater Mumbai and Pratha Samajik Sanstha, a community-based organisation.
 The centre addresses the hygiene needs of 1,500 people from low-income urban households who face severe challenges due to lack of infrastructure and facilities.
 It provides toilets that flush, handwashing facilities with soap, clean showers, safe drinking water and laundry facilities at significantly lower costs than market.

 Suvidha centre uses circular economy principles to reduce water use.
 Fresh water is first used for brushing teeth, bathing, handwashing and laundry.
 The waste water from these activities becomes the input for flushing toilets.
 The centre also promotes a safe and welcoming environment for everyone.
 There are separate entrances for women and girls, which can be accessed at night.
 A secure and safe children’s play area has been built on the roof.

 Dove has supported women to see beauty as a source of confidence and not anxiety.
 However, anxiety over appearance keeps girls from being their best selves, affecting their health, friendships, and even performance at school.
-For more than 10 years, we’ve been helping young people with self-esteem education, reaching over three lakh people so far.
+Globally 8 out of 10 girls opt out of key life activities when they don’t feel good about the way they look.
+In India, 6 in 10 girls say they do not have high body esteem3.
+Dove has a mission to ensure the next generation grows up enjoying a positive relationship with the way they look helping young people raise their self-esteem and realise their full potential.